LambdaTest/mocha-selenium-sample/README.md

 ```
 ## Parallel Testing for Mocha JavaScript

-Will use the same test script over different coinfigration to demonstarte parallel testing.
-Parallel testing with mocha will help you to run multiple test cases simultaneously.
+Will use the same test script over different configration to demonstarte parallel testing.
+Parallel testing with Mocha will help you to run multiple test cases simultaneously.

 * **Parallel Test**- Here is JavaScript file to run Mocha Testing on a parallel environment i.e. different operating system (Windows 10 and Mac OS Catalina) and different browsers (Chrome, Mozilla Firefox, and Safari).